top of page

 not the 28-cubit edges of the selvedge.

-For 2600 years, we have believed that Solomon's Temple was designed in the Babylonian style of the Second Temple.
-The foundation of the Second Temple caused the Israelite elders to weep (Ezra 3:12), who had seen Solomon's Temple's true structure before to the Babylonian Exile.
+For 2600 years, we have wrongly believed Solomon's Temple was built in the Babylonian style like the Second Temple.
+The foundation of the Second Temple made the Israelite elders weep (Ezra 3:12) because they had seen Solomon's Temple's true structure before their Babylonian Captivity.
+Babylonian architecture and revisionist history NEVER represented the Wilderness Tabernacle or Solomon's Temple.

 Ezra 3:12